TrackerLounge/TrackingAndComptureVision/README.md

 I also experimented with converting a footprint or track 3D model into a topographic map image using 1-30 layers in black and white.
 I ran edge detection on the results of these images.
 Here is an example.
 <img src='/files/trackAsTopographicMap.jpg' width=800>

-These approaches produced better edge detection than raw images and may fit into an track edge detection workflow but it is not a complete robust solution in and of itself.

 I have a powerpoint but Github allows files that are 25 MB or smaller.
 The powerpoint is ~167 MB in size - too big.